Search Result

 Growing up gay

-For some young gay or bisexual people, adolescence can be a particular time of anxiety and fear and may later look back on this part of their lives with sadness and regret.
+For some young gay or bisexual people, adolescence can be a time of anxiety and fear and they may later look back on this part of their lives with sadness and regret.

-We learn to hide our true feelings or act as others want us to, for fear of being ostracised, ridiculed or rejected by loved ones and friends.
-Above all, there can be a sense that we are somehow different, that we are abnormal and that we are going to disappoint people.
+We learn to hide our true feelings and act as others want us to, fearful of being discovered, rejected by loved ones and friends, or that we are going to disappoint people.

 ↑ Back to top